inpsyde/reusable-workflows/README.md

 software development lifecycle directly in your GitHub repository.
 These workflows consist of different tasks, called actions, that can be executed automatically when certain events occur.

 At Syde, we use GitHub Actions for a wide range of tasks.
-From various quality assurance tests (e.g. static analysis checks, PHPUnit tests, etc.), to asset (pre)compilation with [Composer Asset Compiler](https://github.com/inpsyde/composer-asset-compiler), release generation, deployments (CI/CD), and container registry management: all automatable, recurring tasks are performed in GitHub Actions.
+From various quality assurance tests ( e.g., static analysis checks, PHPUnit tests, etc.), to asset (pre)compilation with [Composer Asset Compiler](https://github.com/inpsyde/composer-asset-compiler), release generation, deployments (CI/CD), and container registry management: all automatable, recurring tasks are performed in GitHub Actions.